 Casper's Scare School: The Series is a 2009 animated series based on the CGI film Casper's Scare School, starring Casper the Friendly Ghost.
-The series is broadcast these days a week on YTV Canada and will air on Cartoon Network UK & Ireland.
+The series is broadcast three days a week on YTV Canada and aired on Cartoon Network UK & Ireland.

 Casper's Scare School provides the following tropes